wn9237/rest_spec/markdowns/resources/directoryroletemplate.md

 # directoryRoleTemplate resource type

 Represents a directory role template.
 A directory role template specifies the property values of a directory role ([DirectoryRole]).
 There is an associated directory role template object for each of the directory roles that may be activated in a tenant.

 ### JSON representation

-Here is a JSON representation of the resource
+Here is a JSON representation of the resource.

 <!-- {
   "blockType": "resource",